kyungrae/study/mongodb/part2.md

 ```

 2d indexes assume a perfectly flat surface.
-Document should use a two-element array fro their "2d" indexed field
+Document should use a two-element array for their "2d" indexed field.
 Do not use a 2d index if you plan to store GeoJSON data-they can only index points.

 ```json